Creating a component

 6. Waste: Fixed, 100mm per length.

 8. Material orders: On.
-Attach a flashing drawing if you have one.
+Attach a drawing if needed.

 Walked example: skip hire (Extra)